rafi0x/imgCropper/README.md

 ## Image cropper

 - what it dose ?
-- it'a a image cropper. crop the image and send image to the server.
+- crop and send cropped image to the server.

 ## TOOLS